 - Bundle your products with a promotion as a “free sample”

 To avoid backups in your shipments and orders, overstock your hottest products in advance.
 Don’t forget to take any marketing events (like sales and promotions) into account when doing demand planning; it’s never a good look to run out of stock during a big sale.

 Use demand planning software to determine where you think demand will fall based on historical data and over-order a reasonable amount.

-In the event you have left-over stock, you can use the strategies I mentioned above to make good use of it still.
+In the event you have leftover stock, you can use the strategies we mentioned above to make good use of it still.

 Besides, having extra inventory allows for creativity—and that certainly beats not having enough and backing up your operations.
 Just be sure that you’re making smart safety stock decisions to avoid ending up with dead stock.